Companions in a mission of justice and reconciliation

 Watch Akhfaa tell his story:

-Fr Gabriel Lamug-Nañawa SJ is the Coordinator of the Reconciliation with Creation network of the Jesuit Conference of Asia Pacific.
-Each month, he shares his reflection on everything ecology using the lens of Ignatian Spirituality.
+Fr Gabriel Lamug-Nañawa SJ, from the Philippines, is the coordinator of the Reconciliation with Creation network of the Jesuit Conference of Asia Pacific.